jglasspilon/jglasspilon/README.md

 - **Animation, responsiveness, and UX polish**
 - **Collaborating with UI/UX artists and designers**

-I’m passionate about building interfaces that **not only look good — they feel good**, and help players understand game systems effortlessly.
+I’m passionate about building interfaces that **not only look good — they feel good**, and empower players to understand game systems effortlessly.

 ---